2025–26 A-League Men

-The 2025–26 A-League Men, known as the Isuzu UTE A-League for sponsorship reasons, is the 49th season of national level men's soccer in Australia, and the 21st since the establishment of the competition as the A-League in 2004.
-Auckland FC are the defending premiers while Melbourne City are the defending champions.
+The 2025–26 A-League Men, known as the Isuzu UTE A-League for sponsorship reasons, was the 49th season of national level men's soccer in Australia, and the 21st since the establishment of the competition as the A-League in 2004.
+Auckland FC were the defending premiers while Melbourne City were the defending champions.

 Clubs

-The number of clubs is reduced from 13 in the 2024–25 season to 12, following the removal of Western United by Football Australia for financial reasons.
+The number of clubs reduced from 13 in the 2024–25 season to 12, following the removal of Western United by Football Australia for financial reasons.

 Stadiums and locations

 Twelve clubs are participating in the 2025–26 season.

 Note: Table lists in alphabetical order.